 Millions of Soviet civilians were brought to Germany as forced laborers from 1941 to 1944.
-Before they could enter the country, however, they underwent a screening process.
-This 1942 film documents the transport of a large group of forced laborers from the Soviet Union to a border station and army processing point in German-occupied Lithuania.1 The clip was filmed by an unknown German soldier and was not widely distributed, though its specific purpose is unclear.
-It captures the arrival of the laborers at a transit and supply facility run by the German army.2
+Before they could enter the country, they had to go through a screening process.
+This 1942 film documents the transport of a large group of forced laborers from the Soviet Union to a border station and army processing point in German-occupied Lithuania.1 The clip was filmed by an unknown German soldier and was not widely distributed.
+It is unclear why exactly it was created.
+The film captures the arrival of the laborers at a transit and supply facility run by the German army.2

-For many, departure from their homes and the journey to Germany could be chaotic and difficult.
-While some went willingly, others were captured by German forces or their collaborators on the street or in the market and loaded into trains.
-It is unclear how the passengers in this transport were chosen or whether they came from the same village or town, but at least some of them were given enough notice to pack a bag or trunk.
+For many people, departure from their homes and the journey to Germany was chaotic and difficult.
+While some went willingly, others were captured by German forces or their collaborators on the street and loaded into trains.
+It is unclear how the passengers in this transport were chosen or whether they came from the same village or town.
+The film reveals that at least some of them were given enough notice to pack a bag or trunk.

 As they departed for Germany, most of these laborers had no idea what their destinations were or what conditions awaited them—although German propaganda promised secure work and good wages.
-The trains they boarded, like those seen in this clip, usually were built to hold cargo or livestock and were not equipped to carry passengers.
+The trains they boarded—like those seen in this clip—usually were built to hold cargo or livestock and were not equipped to carry passengers.
 The train wagons had no toilets and were furnished only with straw.
-The workers captured here glance and laugh nervously at the camera, most of them likely leaving their families and hometowns for the first time.
+The workers in the featured film clip glance and laugh nervously at the camera.
+Most of them were likely leaving their families and hometowns for the first time.